1. What is a stair lift?

 Most stair lifts comes with a 1 year manufacturer warranty.
 Keep in mind that stair lift dealers and manufacturers deliberately include very short warranty periods as standard, since they know that your stair lift is likely to require frequent servicing.

 In fact, research done by Which.co.uk shows that the typical call-out fee is a minimum of £150 plus working hours for the engineer to fix your issue.
-In many cases the real costs of owning a stair lift therefore starts after the installation have been completed, and it require servicing.
+In many cases the real costs of owning a stair lift therefore starts after the installation has been completed, and it require servicing.

 Before deciding on buying a specific stair lift, you should therefor ask for pricing on the required servicing once the short warranty period is finished.